CIMR-Algos/SeaSurfaceTemperature_ATBD/book/L2_product_definition.md

 # Level-2 product definition
-The Level-2b {term}`SST` product is obtained through application of the {term}`SST` retrieval algorithm, given the Level-1b brightness temperatures.
+The Level-2b {term}`SST` product is obtained through application of the {term}`SST` retrieval algorithm, given the Level-1b {term}`TB`s.
 The product is provided in the native grid of the {term}`CIMR` instrument, where each swath contains 135 samples per scan, `n_scans`, multiplied by the number of scans for each orbit, `n_samples_earth`.
 The product is provided in netCDF format and contains the variables listed in {numref}`l2-product-variables` .

 ```{table} Level-2 SST product variables
 :name: l2-product-variables